CrossTheRoadElec/Phoenix-Releases/README.md

 `http://<address>:<port>/?device=<model>&id=<id>&action=<action>&<furtherArgs>`
  - address - This is the address of the target the server is on.
 For a RoboRIO it will be 172.22.11.2 over USB, and 10.TE.AM.x over ethernet/wifi.
  - port - This is the port of the serveras specified in the startup script.
 This can be changed in the script by the user if they want a different port.
 By default it is **1250**.
  - model - This is a string literal of the model of the target device.
-It can be:
+It is the same string under the Model column in Tuner.
-    - srx
+    - talon srx
+    - talon fx
-    - spx
+    - victor spx
-    - canif
+    - canifier
     - pigeon
-    - ribbonPigeon
+    - pigeon over ribbon
     - pcm
     - pdp
  - id - This is the id of the target device.